What Is Tarragon?

 Use a pinch of fennel seed or anise seed for each teaspoon of dried tarragon called for in the recipe.
 If you have fines herbes in your spice collection, you can also use it in place of the dried tarragon.
 Since it includes tarragon as one of its ingredients, this will keep some of that licorice flavor in your recipe.

 Use an equal amount of dill, basil or marjoram in its place.
 These herbs don't have that licorice taste, but should still work well in the types of dishes that tarragon is typically used in.
-Another option is to omit the tarragon simply.
-As long as there are other spices to flavor the dish, you probably won't miss it at all.
+Another option is to simply omit the tarragon.
+As long as there are other spices to flavor the dish, you won't miss it at all.

-Using a fines herbes blend in place of the tarragon is another way to ease into things.
-Since fines herbs also contain chervil, chives, thyme, and parsley, the tarragon will be layered with flavors that you're already familiar with.
-A one for one replacement should give you good results.
+Using herbes de Provence in place of the tarragon is another way to ease into things.
+This blend layers tarragon with flavors that you're already familiar with.
+A one-for-one replacement should give you good results.

 Can't I Just Swap Dried for Fresh?

 You can substitute dried tarragon for fresh, but you probably won't be very happy with the results.
 They taste very different, mostly because fresh tarragon has a far more intense flavor than dried tarragon.
 But if this seems like the best substitution given the herbs you currently have access to, use one teaspoon of dried tarragon in place of one tablespoon of fresh tarragon.